 1.)
-Catch the sunrise.
+Catch the sunrise

-Like me, Ban Rak Thai wakes up slowly.
-The sun creeps in from Burma and crawls over the mountains.
-Watch the mist rising off the lake as you sip a cup of hot coffee from your patio in the middle of a tea plantation.
-And then pour another cup.
+Just like me, Ban Rak Thai wakes up slowly as the sun creeps in from Burma and crawls over the mountains.
+Watch the mist rising off the lake as you sip a cup of hot coffee from your patio.
+And then pour yourself another cup.

 We met Mr. Jata last year when we stopped by his lakeside restaurant and he offered us some fried bugs to snack on.
 He doesn’t speak much English, but when he found out we’re from Taiwan, he was eager to share his Ban Rak Thai history book.
 Mr. Jata is a former Kuomintang (KMT) soldier who personally funded the museum, dedicated to telling the village’s interesting history and keeping the story alive.
 He is a very generous host, offering tea and whatever appetizers (fried bugs?) he happens to have on hand.

 4.)
-Hike to Burma.
+Hike to Burma

-Eventually, I turned around and hiked back up the steep hill toward Thailand, wondering what would happen if there actually WAS a border guard in the shack this time.
-Would I be thrown into a Burmese prison camp?
+Eventually, I turn around and hike back up the steep hill toward Thailand, briefly wondering what might happen if there actually IS a border guard in the shack this time.
+Will I be thrown into a Burmese prison camp?
 Deported to the US?
-But again, no guard in the shack and the border gate was wide open.
-So I quietly slipped back into the country.
+But again, I find no guard in the shack and the border gate is wide open.
+So I quietly slip back into the country.

 (FYI – there is another Burma border checkpoint near Ban Rak Thai that actually does have armed border guards.
 They wouldn’t let me cross with my US passport.)

 As I explore the village area by scooter, I stumble into a parking lot with a nondescript building overlooking the lake.
 The building is surrounded by a beautiful garden and has an amazing view of the town below.

 “Welcome!
 Come and have some coffee!” a friendly voice calls out to me.